Rating:

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Judging by its ingredients alone, Purina Active Senior 7 Plus looks to be a below-average dry dog food.
+Judging by its ingredients alone, Purina Active Senior 7 Plus Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.